Coronavirus Information for Ski Holidays Winter 2022 – 23

 If we are unable to operate your holiday safely and legally for you, offering all the elements of the holiday that you have signed up for (airport transfer, accommodation, ski pass) then we would be forced to cancel your holiday.

 This would also be the case when borders are closed, or the Foreign Office advises against all but essential travel to France.
-Equally, if (as they did so in March 2020) local laws and regulations mean that the resort and/or ski lifts, or your accommodations are closed then we will be obliged to cancel the holiday.
+Equally, if (as they did so in March 2020 and again in Dec 2021 / Jan 2022) local laws and regulations mean that the resort and/or ski lifts, or your accommodations are closed, then we will be obliged to cancel the holiday.

 If we have to cancel your holiday for whatever reason, we will offer you a 100% refund of all monies paid.

-If we are able to safely operate the holiday, but (for whatever reason) you are unable to join us and take up the holiday then this would be treated as a cancellation of the booking by you.
-This is covered by our Terms and Conditions and specifically – Section 6 – Cancelation by You.
+If we are able to safely operate the holiday, but (for whatever reason) you are unable to join us and take up the holiday, then this would be treated as a cancellation of the booking by you.
+This is covered by our Terms and Conditions and specifically – Section 6 – Cancellation by You.

-Whilst it’s impossible to fully predict what measures may be required when you travel we have outlined a few issues we think you should all take into consideration before confirming your holiday!
+Whilst it’s impossible to predict what the Coronavirus situation may be when you travel, we have outlined a few issues we think you should all take into consideration before confirming your holiday, in case any new restrictions are reintroduced again this winter.

-We strongly advise you keep an eye on these issues, and start planning now.
+We strongly advise you keep an eye on these issues on the run up to your trip.
 Being organised and preparing in advance is likely to help you save money, and avoid any last-minute stress when travelling.

 At all times, we recommend that you consult the official government websites to get the best advice.